Sentencing options for Cosby include prison, jail, probation

 More than 60 other women accuse Cosby of sexual misconduct during his 50-year show business career.
 O'Neill allowed five of them to testify at trial, while others came to watch the court proceedings.
 District Attorney Kevin Steele wants some of them to speak at the sentencing.

-However O'Neill rules, he already knows their stories well after presiding at both trials and several intense pretrial hearings over their "prior bad act" testimony.
+O'Neill on Wednesday ruled out the testimony of most of the other accusers, other than the five trial witnesses.
+But whether any of them testify, he already knows their stories well after presiding at both trials and several intense pretrial hearings over their "prior bad act" testimony.

 "The judge knows a ton about Mr. Cosby whether or not the D.A. puts on a single witness," Filler said.